lzkill/hawickjames/README.md

 Written by [Luiz Kill](mailto:me@lzkill.com) and Contributors

-(C) Copyright 2014, by Luiz Kill and Contributors.
-All rights reserved.

 ## Introduction ##

 This is a Java implementation of the simple cycle enumeration algorithm described by Hawick and James.